StephenPopovich/second-react-practice-assignment/README.md

-Stephen Popovich's first react practice assignment.
+Stephen Popovich's second react practice assignment.

 Assignment Instructions:
 // 1.
 Create an input field (in App component) with a change listener which outputs the length of the entered text below (e.g. in a pargraph).